medined/perl-5-by-example/perl_5_by_example/objects.md

 ## How Perl Handles Objects

-Remember the concept of references that was discussed in Chapter 8,"<A href="ch08.htm">References</A>" ?
+Remember the concept of references that was discussed in [](./references.md)?
 If not, please re-read it.
 References will play a large role in the rest of the chapter and are critical to understanding how classes are used.
 You specifically need to remember that the <TT>{ }</TT> notation indicates an anonymous hash.
 Armed with